-For the two quarters ended February 28, 2018, our consolidated net sales increased 15 percent to \$94.5 million compared with \$82.0 million for the two quarters ended February 28, 2017.
-The following sales analysis for the two quarters ended February 28, 2018 is based on activity through our segments as previously defined.
+For the three quarters ended May 31, 2018, our consolidated net sales increased 15 percent to \$144.9 million compared with \$125.7 million for the three quarters ended May 31, 2017.
+The following sales analysis for the three quarters ended May 31, 2018 is based on activity through our segments as previously defined.

-Direct Offices - For the first half of fiscal 2018, our direct office sales increased \$11.0 million, or 19 percent.
-In addition to the benefit from the recognition of deferred sales, we had \$2.2 million of increased revenue from businesses acquired in the second half of fiscal 2017, a \$1.1 million increase in government services sales, and a \$0.5 million increase in books and audio resulting from increased second quarter sales and a new distribution arrangement in a foreign country.
-These increases were partially offset by decreased facilitator revenues as many of these clients have transitioned to the All Access Pass and by decreased onsite training revenues.
+Direct Offices - For the first three quarters of fiscal 2018, our direct office sales increased 20 percent, or \$17.2 million.
+In addition to the benefit from the recognition of deferred sales, we had \$3.2 million of increased revenue from businesses acquired in the second half of fiscal 2017, a \$2.7 million increase in government services sales, and a \$0.4 million increase in books and audio resulting from increased sales and a new distribution arrangement in a foreign country.
+These increases were partially offset by decreased facilitator revenues as many of these clients have transitioned to the All Access Pass and by decreased onsite training revenues during fiscal 2018.

-International direct office sales increased \$2.2 million compared with the prior year.
-Sales increased at all of our direct offices except for Japan, which declined \$0.3 million due to our fiscal 2017 decision to exit the publishing business in that country.
-Our sales in the United Kingdom and Australia increased \$1.7 million (in total) primarily due to the recognition of previously deferred subscription revenues and new contracts in those countries.
-Our China offices, which were opened in fiscal 2017, continue to perform well and we recognized a \$0.8 million increase in sales compared with the prior year.
-Foreign exchange rates had a \$0.5 million favorable impact on our international direct offices sales and a \$0.1 million favorable impact on income from operations for the two quarters ended February 28, 2018.
-The favorable impact from foreign exchange rates primarily occurred during our second fiscal quarter.
+International direct office sales increased \$3.9 million compared with the prior year.
+Sales for the first three quarters of fiscal 2018 increased at all of our direct offices.
+Our sales in the United Kingdom and Australia increased \$2.8 million (in total) primarily due to the recognition of previously deferred subscription revenues and new contracts in those countries.
+Our China offices, which were opened in fiscal 2017, continue to perform well and we recognized a \$1.0 million increase in sales compared with the prior year.
+Our office in Japan recognized a \$0.1 million increase despite the fiscal 2017 exit of the publishing business in that country.
+Foreign exchange rates had a \$1.0 million favorable impact on our international direct offices sales and a \$0.2 million favorable impact on our loss from operations for the three quarters ended May 31, 2018.

-Education Practice - Education practice sales for the first half of fiscal 2018 increased \$1.6 million, or 10 percent, compared with the prior year.
+Education Practice - Education practice sales for the three quarters ended May 31, 2018 increased \$2.2 million, or 9 percent, compared with the prior year.
 Demand for The Leader In Me program continues to remain strong in the United States as well as in international locations.
 Consistent with prior fiscal years, we expect the majority of sales growth from our Education practice to occur during our fourth fiscal quarter.